sbangalore/sbangalore.github.io/_posts/2019-12-04-how-i-scored-169-on-the-GRE.md

 This should be your workflow:

-1. Get the second PowerPrep exam done under exam circumstances (no distractions, music, etc.) Score it properly.
+1. Get the second (free!)
+PowerPrep exam done under exam circumstances (no distractions, music, etc.) Score it properly.
 This will give you an estimate of the score you might make.
 See the difference. :smile:
 2. If you haven't finished your Magoosh problems and reviewed them, finish and review them now. _Focus on getting your Magoosh questions done._
 3. Then, if you have the moola, purchase PowerPrep Plus.
 Work on the next 3-4 exams in the software (~$40/2 exams).
 If you do not, start solving 3-4 of the free exams.
 Review the problems you do not get correct, and resolve them in random order.